robOcity/wakeful/README.md

 # Wakeful - A watch dog for DNS traffic

-Rob Osterburg, Galvanize DSI Fellow
+Rob Osterburg, Galvanize Data Science Immersive Capstone

 ### Motivation
 IP addresses are hard to remember.
 DNS maps domain names to IP addresses eliminating the need.
 This makes for happy users and also provides a perfect backchannel for attackers to communicate unhindered through firewalls.